TOSHKO003/db-bash-backup/README.md

 ## Setting Up the Cron Job

-To set up a cron job to automate the backup process:
+To automate the backup process:

 1. Open your crontab file: